Table of Contents

 The real cost of scattered testing

 DocNetwork, a healthcare tech company serving over 3,000 organizations, lived this problem at scale.
 Their web application handles massive traffic spikes (think thousands of clicks per second when camp registrations open at midnight).
 The stakes for release confidence are high.
-A bad deployment during peak registration means kids don't get into camp, parents call support, and the engineering team spends the next week in postmortems.
+A bad deployment during peak registration means kids do not get into camp, parents call support, and the engineering team spends the next week in postmortems.

 Before they centralized their testing, deployments consumed over 30 person-hours per week in manual QA and cross-team coordination meetings.
 Matt Mclane, the DevOps Engineer Lead, described the situation: the codebase had grown organically over more than a decade, with a lot of legacy code and not a lot of automated testing.
 There were unit tests, but no load testing, no smoke tests, and no way to simulate user behavior after deployment.